TL;DR

 Option 1: Install Using CocoaPods (Recommended)

-If you haven't installed CocoaPods yet, you can do so by running the following command in your terminal:
+If you haven't installed CocoaPods yet, run the following command in your terminal:

 sudo gem install cocoapods

-Navigate to your project directory in the terminal.
+Navigate to your project directory in the terminal and run:

 pod init